-The CO2 stream, i.e. raw CO2, recovered by the different capture technologies typically requires further treatment/conditioning before it can be transported or used by other utilisation technologies.
+The CO2 stream, i.e. raw CO2, recovered by the different capture technologies typically requires further treatment/conditioning to remove water and trace gas impurities before it can be transported or used by other utilisation technologies.

-Most CC technologies (including amine CC and oxy-fuel) will recover a concentrated CO_2 stream at fairly low pressure and saturated with water vapour.
-For oxy-fuel, the CO_2 purity is low and more extensive treatment is required.
+Most CC technologies (including amine CC and oxy-fuel) will recover a concentrated CO2 stream at fairly low pressure and saturated with water vapour.
+For oxy-fuel, the CO2 purity is lower than post combustion technologies and more extensive treatment is required.
 This will be further explained in the oxy-fuel technology section.